 Once you make a request for reasonable accommodations, do not make the mistake of automatically assuming your employer is required to give you everything exactly as you asked for in your request.
 While employers are bound by law to follow ADA and state guidelines, they are not required to give you accommodations that would create excessive hardships on their business financially or otherwise.
 Legally, so long as an employer provides you with accommodations that can be shown to effectively allow you to do your job while successfully managing your disability, they can claim they have met their obligation.
 Should you feel otherwise, discuss your concerns with a Los Angeles handicap discrimination attorney.

 Doctors and Therapists

 Since many types of mental disabilities and conditions are not obvious to those around you, it may be a good idea to include a letter from your doctor or therapist when requesting reasonable accommodations from your employer.
 By having such documentation, it makes it very difficult for your employer to claim you are making up your condition.
 Yet even when such letters are included with these requests, many employers may still hesitate to do the right thing for an employee.
-If this describes your situation, never hesitate to consult with an employment attorney for disability discrimination at Mann Elias.
+If this describes your situation, never hesitate to consult with an employment attorney in Los Angeles at Mann & Elias.

 Needless to say, many of these requests are initially denied by employers.
 When this happens, many employees simply give up and continue to struggle in their jobs out of fear of being fired.
-Rather than let this happen to you, hire a disability discrimination lawyer for the workplace who will protect your rights.
-Whether you are a current employee or a well-qualified individual who was denied a job due to a disability and need a lawyer, schedule an immediate consultation with attorneys from Mann Elias.
+Rather than let this happen to you, hire an experienced and caring disability discrimination lawyer who will protect your rights.
+Whether you are a current employee or a well-qualified individual who was denied a job due to a disability, schedule an immediate consultation with attorneys from Mann & Elias.